 Diseases Associated With Asbestos Electrical Products

 Microscopic asbestos dust is odorless and can cling to clothing.
 It may settle in the lungs permanently, causing damage.
-A 2022 health report noted that asbestos in electrical tapes and resin can also create dust.
+A 2022 health report noted that asbestos in electrical tapes and resin can also create dust as they age and become brittle.

 It’s important to get medical advice from a doctor who specializes in your diagnosis.
 This can improve your survival chances and quality of life.
 Mesothelioma treatment can dramatically improve outcomes.
 Chemotherapy combined with other treatments can triple survival rates, and adding immunotherapy has shown 2-year survival rates of 41% compared to 27% with chemo alone.
 Some mesothelioma survivors have lived many years or even decades.